mpampuch/lab-automation-notes/README.md

 # Lab Automation Notes

-Some tips and things of note while learning laboratory automation techniques, especially with Opentrons (@Opentrons):
+Some tips and things of note while learning laboratory automation techniques:

 ---